mahajanankur/boxq/docs/examples.md

 # Examples & Tutorials

-Real-world examples and tutorials for Enterprise SQS. 🎯
+Real-world examples and tutorials for BoxQ. 🎯

 ## 📚 Table of Contents